 Gallaudet University Laurent Clerc National Deaf Education Center.

 How this Document is Organized:

 After reading this document, the reader will understand:

-The reader can use the information in this document to guide the development of early intervention services and to advocate for the provision of services that are most appropriate for families and their young children.
+The reader can use the information in this document to guide the development of early intervention services and advocate for the provision of services that are most appropriate for young children who are deaf or hard of hearing.